zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 ### CameraZoomMaxDistance
 - Description: Allows the camera to zoom out between 8 and 64 meters.
 Percentage based zoom.
 - Default Value: 0

+## Hud

+### EnableVehicleClusterRendering
+- Description: Cluster rendering efficiently improves how the raft renders.
+It will offer 50% boost in FPS for larger ships.
+You can reach upwards of 90 FPS on a 3000 piece ship vs 40-45fps.
+It does this by combining meshes so editing and damaging these components is a bit more abrupt.
+WearNTear animations go away, but the items can still be broken.
+Updates require re-building the meshes affected so this can be a bit heavy, but not as heavy as bounds collider rebuild.
+- Default Value: False

+### EnableWorldClusterMeshRendering
+- Description: Cluster rendering efficiently improves how the whole world renders and shares meshes.
+It will allow for significantly higher FPS at the potential cost of wearNTear latency.
+It is debug only provided and will not be enabled until wearNtear can be optimize with this.
+- Default Value: False

 ## QuickStartWorld